Mero0GF/Last-Whim-Project/README.md

 2. After downloading the .zip file, extract it.
 3. Once extracted, the folder will contain the "Last Whim.exe" file.
 4. Open the executable and enjoy testing the game! <br>
-Note: this game is not really polished, so there will be bugs throughout. <br>
+Note: this game is not really polished, so it's very likely to have bugs throughout the game. <br>

 # Code Testing in Unity